Private Sector · Regulated Banking · Advisory Services

 My role

-Service Designer — working with an offshore UX Lead as one of two designers, I contributed post-discovery workflow design, usability testing, and validation.
+Service Designer — Working with an offshore UX Lead as one of two designers across a 6-month engagement, I contributed post-discovery workflow design, usability testing, and validation.
 I shaped service-level logic, conversation frameworks, and design inputs used by business, compliance, and technical teams to define build-ready requirements within an enterprise CRM platform.
+I worked closely with product, operations, and senior business stakeholders to align on service rules, delivery feasibility, and regulatory risk.

 What needed deciding